 This appendix and the prospectus describe or summarize the material provisions of the Higher Education Act, FFELP and related statutes and regulations.
 They, however, are not complete and are qualified in their entirety by reference to each actual statute and regulation.
-Both the Higher Education Act and the related regulations have been the subject of extensive amendments.
+Both the Higher Education Act and the related regulations have been subject to extensive amendment since 1965.
 Accordingly, we cannot predict whether future amendments or modifications might materially change any of the programs described in this appendix or the statutes and regulations that implement them.